 Arthritis (RA) Usually have better medical prognosis / living expectations now than before today's medications were available.
 Nevertheless, the disease can lead to reduced health.
 Symptoms are weight loss and fatigue.
 Blood tests may show low protein (albumin), iron deficiency, vitamins and other trace elements.
 Protein rich energy drinks, small, but frequent meals (every 2. hour by malnutrition, otherwise every 3-4 hour), and intake of vitamins and minerals are recommended.
 Meals may consist of fruit, yogurt, oily fish, peanut butter, pasta, egg and chicken.
 Avoid much sugar.
 Regular medical checkup with blood tests to measure albumin, iron, folic acid, B12, other vitamins, salts and trace elements is recommended.
 Measures against osteoporosis is recommended (see above).

 Arthritis (RA) contributes to increased risk Atherosclerosis (atherosclerosis) (reference: Dessein PH, 2015).
-In the process, heart attack and stroke may occur.
-In arthritis, optimal drug treatment is important, but also risk factors must be reduced as high cholesterol (via diet and drugs), smoking, poorly regulated diabetes (diabetes) and obesity.
-High intake of multi-unsaturated fatty acids via "Mediterranean diet" reduces the risk of atherosclerosis.
+During the course, a heart attack and stroke may occur.
+In arthritis, optimal drug treatment is important, but risk factors must also be reduced such as high cholesterol (via diet and medication), smoking, poorly regulated diabetes (diabetes) and obesity.
+High intake of polyunsaturated fatty acids via "Mediterranean diet" reduces the risk of atherosclerosis.
 Treatment with biological drugs probably has a beneficial effect on atherosclerosis in arthritis (reference: Provan SA, 2015).

 A combination of several immunosuppressive drugs (for example, different combinations of Prednisolone, Methotrexate, MabThera, Remicade / Remsima / Inflectra) increases the risk of infection.
 Avoid foods that may contain bacteria.
 This can be raw meat, raw fish (sushi), raw eggs, unpasteurized cheese, milk or unwashed vegetables.